RFID Asset Management – Expectations vs Reality

 - Document tracking

-- Laundry Management
+- Laundry and Linen Management

-- Audio-visual production equipment
+- AV (Audio-Visual) production equipment

 You want your asset tracking processes to use more business data and decisions.
-Therefore you need your business processes and systems to understand these movements so they can provide better visibility and efficiency; this is where a comprehensive asset management system comes into play.
+Therefore you need your business processes and systems to understand these movements so they can provide better visibility and efficiency.
+This is where a comprehensive asset management system comes into play.

 Hardcat recommends a site visit by one of our consultants to look at your environment as well as your required solution.
-With RFID it is not a matter of one size fits all, the tags and readers that you use will depend upon the environment, asset types and the outcome you require.
+With RFID it is not a matter of one size fits all.
+The tags and readers that you use will depend upon the environment, asset types and the outcome you require.

 - Asset Budgeting